tylerlong/markdown-plus/README.md

 - bug: scroll by url hash, source code position is not accurate
   - issue disappeared after replacing babel with ts
 - Remove all `eslint-disable`
-- icon file now has a hash tag, need to update lots of links